flextype/docs.flextype.org/project/entries/en/getting-started/installation/entry.md

 1. [Download the latest version of Flextype](https://flextype.org/en/downloads).
 2. Unzip the contents to a new folder on your local computer, and upload to your webhost using the (S)FTP client of your choice.
 After you’ve done this, create directory <code>/project</code> and be sure to chmod the following directory to <code>755</code> (or <code>777</code>), so it is readable and writable by Flextype.<br>
-3. Create CDA, CMA and Access tokens for your project using this [webpage](https://flextype.org/en/api-token-generator).
+3. Create API tokens for your project using this [webpage](https://flextype.org/en/api-token-generator).

 ### <a name="using-composer"></a> Using Composer